 Over the last couple of decades, we have effectively laid to rest such now-outdated contraptions as the VCR, the audio cassette, and so forth.
 Hey, when you have something that works better, you use it... right?
 Well, yes, unless it's the following nine things, which we just can't seem to part with.

 - The QWERTY keyboard.
-The somewhat arbitrary layout of today's computer keyboard came about during the early years of the typewriter.
-As the story goes, people simply typed too quickly on the typewriter's original alphabetical layout, and the keys would jam.
-So inventor Christopher Latham Sholes developed the oddball QWERTY layout in order to slow down typists, by placing the most frequently used letters far apart from each other.
+The arbitrary layout of today's computer keyboard came about during the early years of the typewriter.
+As the story goes, people simply typed too quickly on the typewriter's original alphabetical layout, so the keys would jam.
+Thus inventor Christopher Latham Sholes developed the oddball QWERTY layout in order to slow down typists by placing the most frequently used letters far apart from each other.
 Now that almost nobody uses typewriters anymore, there's no reason we should be using a keyboard that was literally designed for inefficiency.

 - Daylight Savings Time.
 The rationale behind this annoying semiannual ritual is murky; it was developed in 1895, during the advent of the electric age, so that light usage would be lessened during warmer summer nights.
 Or something like that.
-Many argue that DST had no real purpose then and has even less now, and I agree.
-Most national governments have shortened the "savings period" in recent years.
+Many argue that DST had no real purpose then, and has even less now.
+And I agree.
+Most nations' governments have shortened the "savings period" in recent years.
 With luck, this meaningless practice will one day be abolished altogether.

 - Mandatory phone books.
 Telephonic technology has gone through its biggest shift of all time over the last two decades.
 Today, some say that even land lines and fax machines should be scrapped.
 Well, yours truly still uses both of those doohickeys, but I'll agree that, while some old timers who don't want the Internet still have a use for the white and yellow pages, the vast majority of us do not.
 Yet if you have a home number, you get your phone books, year after year – charged to your phone bill.
 Fortunately, phone companies are becoming aware of the waste, and it shouldn't be long before phone books will only be delivered by special order.

 - The Internet Movie Database.
 The IMDb is a valuable tool for film professionals and fans alike.
 It is the website to go to for filmographies and other relevant data.
-Yet like the MPAA's rating committee, it's run by a very small number of people - perhaps less than 40 - and has a secretive and indefensible user rating system that favors unfavorable votes over favorable ones, often to the detriment of small indie films (like, well, mine).
+Yet like the MPAA's rating committee, it's run by a very small number of people – perhaps fewer than 40 – and has a secretive and indefensible user rating system that favors unfavorable votes over favorable ones, often to the detriment of small indie films (like, well, mine).
 Its search functionality is a decade behind the times.
 Its clumsy redesign of cast and crew pages is terrible.
 Its message boards are a cesspool.
-Yet we can't go anywhere else, because the IMDb - owned for years by Amazon.com - simply has no competition.
+Yet we can't go anywhere else, because the IMDb, owned for years by Amazon, simply has no competition.